AgoraLab/agora-chat-uikit/web/core-functionality/conversation-list.md

-The 'ConversationList' component is used to display all conversations of the current user in one-to-one chats and chat groups.
+The 'ConversationList' component is used to display all conversations of the current user in one-to-one chats and group chats.
 It provides conversation search, deletion, pinning, and do not disturb features.

 - Click **Search** to go to the search page and search for conversations.
 - Click a conversation list item to jump to the conversation details page.